HHS/hhs-ocdo/_pages/operations/data-initiatives.md

 OCDO is following the direction set in the [Federal Data Strategy](https://strategy.data.gov/), which includes advancements in two key areas.

+OCDO is fulfilling the legal obligations of Title II, Section 3520.
+Functions include:
+  - Be responsible for lifecycle data management.
+  - Ensure all data needs of the Department are met.
+  - Manage data assets of the Department.
+  - Encourage collaborative approaches on improving data use.
+  - Improve infrastructure to reduce barriers that inhibit data asset accessibility.

+OCDO’s work addresses the HHS Information Technology Strategic Plan Goal #3: Enhance Data and Interoperability.
+Establish data as a strategic asset by developing data and interoperability policies, ethics, strategies, and standards that default to sharing and discovery in order to increase data-driven innovation across HHS.
+  - 3.1 Standardize data sharing.
+  - 3.2 Create data policies.
+  - 3.3 Cultivate data sharing culture.
+  - 3.4 Increase data insights.

 ## Data Maturity

 HHS OCDO is following the [CMMI Data Management Maturity Model](https://cmmiinstitute.com/data-management-maturity), an industry standard, to serve as the foundation for building and enhancing the Department’s data management capabilities.